Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 29 active stops operating within Salisbury Heights.
-These stops serve a mix of bus routes, totaling 15 individual routes that provide 726 weekly passenger trips.
+Public transport analysis shows 29 active stops operating within Salisbury Heights, offering a mix of bus services.
+These stops are served by 15 individual routes, collectively providing 726 weekly passenger trips.
 Transport accessibility is rated excellent, with residents typically located 197 meters from the nearest stop.
-Most residents commute outward due to the area's primarily residential nature.
-Cars remain the dominant mode of transport at 92%.
-Vehicle ownership averages 1.8 per dwelling, higher than the regional average.
+As a primarily residential area, most commuting is outward-bound, with car being the dominant mode at 92%.
+Vehicle ownership averages 1.8 per dwelling, above the regional average.
+According to the 2021 Census, only 7.8% of residents work from home, which may reflect COVID-19 conditions.

-According to the 2021 Census, a relatively low 7.8% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 103 trips per day across all routes, equating to approximately 25 weekly trips per individual stop.
+Service frequency averages 103 trips per day across all routes, equating to approximately 25 weekly trips per stop.

 Frequently Asked Questions - Transport